openstax/corgi/README.md

     docker service update --replicas 1 pdf-spike-frontend

+## Load testing

+Load testing with Locust.io is in the directory `./tests/performance/`

+Please look at the [README](./tests/performance/README.md) in this directory on how to run load tests locally and for production systems.

 ## Attribution

 A lot of the structure and ideas for this service come from Tiangolo's [full-stack-fastapi-postgres](https://github.com/tiangolo/full-stack-fastapi-postgresql) project.
 Thanks Tiangolo!